 Eleni Vardaki Presenting at 7th ENSEC Conference in Budapest

-WHAT’S NEW: If you’re going to the 7th ENSEC Conference in Budapest later this month, come and experience Eleni’s brand new workshop on practical ways to build wellbeing education into your classroom teaching.
-Here are the workshop title with details so that you can come find her, if this is a topic that interests you.
+WHAT’S NEW: If you are going to the 7th ENSEC Conference in Budapest later this month, come and experience Eleni’s brand new workshop on practical ways to build well-being education into your classroom teaching.
+See details below.

 7th EnSEC CONFERENCE IN BUDAPEST